CarlosLunaMota/Game-of-Life/The Game of Life masterclass.md

     return new_universe
 ```

-Now we are using python's dictionaries for the `candidates` containers, so we can store additional information associated with each candidate (its number of neighbors).
-The pattern that we are using here, updating a dictionary entry if it exists or creating it if it doesn't, is so common that python has a specific data structure, `defaultdict`, in the `collections` module to do that in the most efficient way:
+Now we are using Python's dictionaries for the `candidates` containers, so we can store additional information associated with each candidate (its number of neighbors).
+The pattern that we are using here, updating a dictionary entry if it exists or creating it if it doesn't, is so common that Python has a specific data structure, `defaultdict`, in the `collections` module to do that in the most efficient way:

 ```python3
 from collections import defaultdict